icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 This access control specification is a simplification of Open Energy's access control.
 Open Energy was designed for one-to-many data products, which required the flexibility to describe individual access requirements by the data provider.
 Data sharing in a Trust Framework is many-to-many, where the access requirements are set by a sector-wide governance process.

+This specification will be iterated as use cases emerge.
+The current expectation, reflected in this specification, is that the governance process will describe the minithe roles permitted to access data under a specific licence.

 ## Example